top of page

 How Biochar is Produced

-The production of biochar involves the following steps:
+The biochar production involves the following steps:

 1. Feedstock Preparation

-As mentioned above, any organic materials can be converted into biochar.
 The most sustainable way is to use waste near you.
 That way, we eliminate the additional carbon footprint from long-distance transportation.

 After that, dry the waste to achieve efficient pyrolysis.
 Ideally, the waste should have a maximum of 15% moisture content.
+Too much moisture can reduce energy efficiency and slow the pyrolysis process.

 2. Pyrolysis